This article originally appeared on VICE UK

 What does a ‘five-album deal’ mean?

 Contract term lengths also sound exciting but in reality could mean being forced to continue working at a company you hate.
 A five (or whatever) album deal is at the option of the label, not the artist, so the label has the option to release five albums if they want to, or drop the artist at any point.
 Whereas the artist can’t clock off after three (or whatever) albums if the deal isn’t really working out for them.
+Which may or may not be the reason why Lily Allen is still releasing music on Warner Music despite accusing one of its senior executives of sexual assault.
 It’s almost certainly the reason why Frank Ocean dropped his visual album Endless to fulfil what many assume was a three album deal with Universal, sticking two fingers up to the corporate giant a day later by self-releasing Blonde.

 How else can you get screwed over?